 While in Philadelphia’s “innovation hub,” check out the University City Science Center’s Esther Klein Art Gallery, with programming that explores the relationship between art, science and technology.
 The free gallery hosts exhibitions, artist talks, performances and other special events.
 Take in a show at Penn Live Arts, the University of Pennsylvania’s home for the performing arts and one of the nation’s foremost urban performing arts centers, offering a broad range of programs in theatre, music and dance for over 50 years.

 Still in University City, enjoy lunch at Distrito, a cantina by Jose Garces serving fresh takes on Mexican street fare, with two full bars featuring signature margaritas and over 75 tequilas.
 Look for the more than 600 hanging Lucha Libre wrestling masks and a four-seat booth fashioned from an authentic Volkswagen Beetle.

 Journey to South Broad Street to explore Philadelphia’s Avenue of the Arts.
-The arts and culture hub is home to some of the city’s most notable performing arts institutions, including the Kimmel Center, Merriam Theater, and Philadelphia Theater Company.
+The arts and culture hub is home to some of the city’s most notable performing arts institutions, including the Kimmel Center, Miller Theater, and Philadelphia Theater Company.
 Eat at one of the many spots along South Broad Street or take in breathtaking views high atop the Bellevue Hotel at XIX, one of the city’s highest restaurants.